oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

       ![](./images/adb-dbv_010.png "Navigate to Database Actions, SQL")

       - You should be signed in automatically.
-If you are not, and you receive a screen like the following, enter your **`ADMIN`** username and password.
+If you are not, and you receive a screen similar to the following, enter your **`ADMIN`** username and password.

          ````
          <copy>ADMIN</copy>